Raising Manager

 <p><label>[input subscribed-to-autoresponder value=yes] Subscribe to this list</label></p>

+You must make some adjustments so that Raising Manager works with AWeber.
 Go to this page to get your authorization code and copy it to the API key field in the AWeber module of the Options page.
 Raising Manager will automatically extract your API key from it when you click a button to update your options.

 You must enter the API key of your Brevo account in the Autoresponders integration module of the Options page of Raising Manager so that Raising Manager works with Brevo.
 You can get your API key by logging into your Brevo account.